Welcome to America's Heartland

-All activities in Clarksville are centered around the rich river heritage and everyone in the family will find something interesting to do.
+imageAll activities in Clarksville are centered around the rich river heritage and everyone in the family will find something interesting to do.
 The downtown district, listed on the National Historic Register, is along the banks of the Mississippi River and allows visitors a wonderful atmosphere with a unique opportunity to "touch the Mississippi."
 Visitors can take a leisurely stroll along the tree lined streets and find a remarkably high concentration of artists and craftsmen that live and work in the area producing a variety of hand made goods.
 A walking tour brochure of First, Second and Howard Streets is available in most shops.
 The Visitor's Center, River Front Park, Lock and Dam #24, the Sky Lift, antique dealers, restaurants, museums, B&Bs and restored historic homes can also be found close by.
 Natural beauty abounds and the area hosts one of the largest populations of wintering bald eagles in the country as well as many other species of migrating birds throughout the year.
-Clarksville is a welcoming small town that has much to offer its visitors.50 Miles of Art Gallery and Studio Tour – March
+Clarksville is a welcoming small town that has much to offer its visitors.
+Click here for events and visitor information.

 Eagle Days – Last weekend in January

-Hannibal is home to many artists and artisans…and a famous writer named Samuel Clemens.
+imageHannibal is home to many artists and artisans…and a famous writer named Samuel Clemens.
 Hannibal is a community alive and well today as a thriving regional center nestled on the banks of the Mighty Mississippi.
-Historic homes, artisans and artists, museums, gift shops, and a thriving downtown area can all be found here in “American’s Hometown”, better known as Hannibal.
+Historic homes, artists, museums, gift shops, and a thriving downtown area can all be found here in “American’s Hometown."
 There are also numerous attractions dedicated to Mark Twain and his legacy, including Twain’s boyhood home.
 Hannibal is a charming hamlet that maintains the past while appealing to those of the present.
-Come to this friendly riverside town any time of year, you’ll find something for everyone; an active arts community, tons of special events, theater, artwork, cave explorations, antiques, and plenty of good ole fashioned food.
+Come to this friendly riverside town any time of year, you’ll find something for everyone; an active arts community, tons of special events, theater, artwork, cave explorations, chocolate, shopping, antiques, and plenty of great food.
 Take a moment to enjoy the natural beauty as well and sit along the river and enjoy the views from Riverview Park and Lover’s Leap.
+Come visit and stay the night!
+There's plenty to do in Hannibal.
+Click here to connect to visitor information.

 Just Girls Getaway Weekend – April